UWRA – THE WAY TO STAY UNITED

 Need Ideas around engaging Boomers/Retirees in your Community?

 Advancing the United Way network’s engagement of the boomer/retiree market segment has been an issue area of focus for UWRA.
 Resources include Conference presentations, Webinars, and a document posted on UWOnline which presents many ideas for retaining retirees as donors, advocates, & volunteers with links to local United Way work.
+The initiative is supported by a 2017 IBM Community Grant.

 Is your United Way in need of Interim Assistance?